sqlparser/sqlflow_public/doc/readme.md

 ## Gudu SQLFlow Documents

-Firstly, use [SQLFlow cloud](https://sqlflow.gudusoft.com/) to get the data lineage of your SQL and feel how the data lineage diagram can help you understand the data flow and the data transformation.
+1. Start with [SQLFlow Cloud](https://sqlflow.gudusoft.com/) - A web-based tool that visualizes data lineage diagrams from your SQL queries.
+This helps you understand how data flows and transforms between different tables and columns in your database.

-Secondly, use [Dlineage command line tool](https://github.com/sqlparser/gsp_demo_java/releases) to get the data lineage of your SQL in the XML/JSON format and see how the data lineage is organized in the JSON/XML format and start to know various elements and attributes in the data lineage.
+2. Try the [DLineage Command Line Tool](https://github.com/sqlparser/gsp_demo_java/releases) to generate data lineage in XML/JSON format.
+This will help you understand the structured representation of data lineage and familiarize yourself with the key elements and attributes used.

-Thirdly, check the basic concepts and elements of the data lineage.
+3. Learn the fundamental concepts and components of data lineage by reviewing our basic concepts documentation.
+This covers important topics like direct/indirect dataflows, transforms, and relationships between database objects.

-Fourthly, check the detailed reference of the data lineage model.
+4. Explore the detailed data lineage model reference to gain a deeper technical understanding of how SQLFlow represents and tracks data lineage information.

-Finally, integrate the SQLFlow Rest API/Java API/Widget into your project and get the data lineage of your SQL in the Rest API/Java/Python code/JavaScript code.
+5. When you're ready to integrate data lineage into your own applications, use our REST API, Java API, or JavaScript Widget.
+These integration options let you programmatically generate and visualize data lineage using your preferred development approach.

 ### Concepts